 KAPITEL ONE: Wolves are Nocturnal

-Lincoln didn't know what had happened.
+The latter did not know what had happened.
 When he came to, he was on the ground, sword before him.
-Despite having the urge to continue fighting, his body wouldn't let him go on any longer.
-It felt like he'd gone over his limit for an instant.
+Despite having the urge to continue fighting, his body wouldn't let him.
+It felt like he'd gone over his limit for an instant and was now paying the ultiimate price

 'So that power - was just a onetime increase in your Aura.
-But it looks like you over did it,' Ulrich glared down on him so coldly it reflected all the hate he'd bottled up inside all this time, 'Ricardo!
+You over did it, didn't you?'
+Alaric glared down on him so coldly it reflected all the hate he'd bottled up inside.
+And it was with a cold tone that he commanded his right hand man, 'Ricardo!
 Finish 'im off,'

-Lincoln's eyes roved from one end to another.
+Lincoln's gazed swerved from one end to another.
 First at the blood-soaked yet seemingly breathing Allen, then to the lifeless body that was Laura.
 He felt responsible.
 It wouldn't have happened if he hadn't insisted on joining the first time.

-'I'm still amazed that even after I removed Flux, you still showed signs of it in your system - or was it really Flux?
-Or was it something else.
-Something thicker,'
+'I'm still amazed that even after I removed Flux, you still showed signs.
+Was it even Flux?
+Or........something else.
+Something thicker I gather,'

 Ricardo stood right in front of the powerless Lincoln and drew his sword.
-He had a somewhat triumphant smile on his face as he looked down.
-He was immensely pleased that Lincoln would be no more.
+He had a somewhat triumphant smile on his face as he looked down, immensely pleased that Lincoln would be no more.
 It was a pleasure that he would be the one to kill the Lincoln that had so much stolen all the glitz from him.

 'I remember telling you on the day you got here-